deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 And then I even went to the cops.
 ME!
 What was I thinking?
 And now, La Famiglia is on my ass.
 I can feel it.
 They don't want me speaking up.

-I hope, I'm safe here.
+I hope I'm safe here.
 The house is not nice.
 It's creepy.
 It's fucking with my head.

 ##### Thursdy